Missouri woman admits to slitting throat of boy, 6, police say

 The child survived but sustained muscle damage

-A Missouri woman allegedly admitted to slitting the throat of a 6-year-old boy last month, authorities said.
+A Missouri woman admitted to slitting the throat of a 6-year-old boy last month, authorities said.

 Natalia Jacquemin, 46, called the St. Charles police just before 11:30 p.m. on Aug.
-27 to report having killed a young boy, the St. Louis Post-Dispatch reported Tuesday.
+27 to say she had attacked a young boy, the St. Louis Post-Dispatch reported Tuesday.

 "I slit his throat," she said, according to court documents.
 "I tried getting him away from his dad.
 I slit his neck. … I did it."